 I have made it many different ways and have come to rely on this version.
 Down below I'll share a number of additions to this eggplant caponata.

-For this recipe the eggplant is roasted rather than fried.
+For this recipe, the eggplant is roasted rather than fried.
 Frying it is great - it's the traditional way to do it, but too much olive oil is needed and too much of a mess is made.
-Enough babbling, on to the recipe!

 - On a large baking sheet (line it with parchment paper to avoid sticking) spread out the eggplant.
 Keep the pieces from touching and if necessary use 2 sheet pans.
 Place the eggplant on the middle oven rack and roast for 25-30 minutes.